 Ms. Ferguson sought letters of support for Kingston Interval House (KIH) from several community agencies/individuals and investigated the issue of domestic violence in Kingston.

 KIH officially opened its doors on December 1, 1975 with funding supplied by a federal Local Initiatives Program grant.
 This funding came to an end on June 26, 1976, and an evaluation was completed in hope of obtaining United Way funding.
 Interval House also sought funds from a variety of sources, including service clubs, women’s groups, voluntary organizations, and individuals in Kingston.

-For many years, KIH was funded by the City of Kingston, Kingston Township and Pittsburgh Township on a per diem basis for women and children using the House.
-Currently, KIH is funded by the provincial Ministry of Community and Social Services, the United Way of Kingston and through membership fees, private donations, and fundraising.
+For many years, KIH was funded by the City of Kingston, Kingston Township and Pittsburgh Township on a per diem basis for women and children using the Shelter.
+Currently, KIH is funded by the provincial Ministry of Community and Social Services, the United Way of Kingston and through one-time grants, membership fees, private donations, and fundraising.

 Since opening, KIH has changed locations four times as the need for increased space.
 In July of 2004, the shelter in our present location was completed and can accommodate up to 30 women and children.
 KIH realized a dream of a facility that offers:

 - a large living space, a fully assessable basement set up for games, exercise, and toys